yusukeee811/buildnote/README-eng.md

 - Interacting and sharing information among individuals engaged in training

 ## Implemented Features
-- <b>Guest Login</b> - Allows users to try the application before registering, reducing the registration barrier.
+🚪 <b>Guest Login</b> - Allows users to try the application before registering, reducing the registration barrier. <br>
-- <b>User Registration</b> - Clearly identifies the author of posts.
-Displays customized information such as timelines, follow/follower information for each member.
+👥 <b>User Registration</b> - Clearly identifies the author of posts.
+Displays customized information such as timelines, follow/follower information for each member. <br>
-- <b>Post Creation </b>- Allows members to publish their desired content.
+📸 <b>Post Creation </b>- Allows members to publish their desired content. <br>
-- <b>Post Search (Hashtag Search)</b> - Enables users to check posts related to topics of interest.
+#️⃣ <b>Post Search (Hashtag Search)</b> - Enables users to check posts related to topics of interest. <br>
-- <b>User Management (Admin)</b> - Allows administrators to view a list of members and their registration details.
-Can suspend the usage of members who registered using fraudulent means or engage in inappropriate posts.
+👑 <b>User Management (Admin)</b> - Allows administrators to view a list of members and their registration details.
+Can suspend the usage of members who registered using fraudulent means or engage in inappropriate posts. <br>
-- <b>Like Feature</b> - Allows users to react to and bookmark posts they like or want to save.
+❤ <b>Like Feature</b> - Allows users to react to and bookmark posts they like or want to save. <br>
-- <b>Liked Posts List Display</b> - Enables users to view likeed posts at any time.
+💕 <b>Liked Posts List Display</b> - Enables users to view bookmarked posts at any time. <br>
-- <b>Follow Feature</b> - Users can follow acquaintances or people who post content of interest to receive the desired information.
+🤝 <b>Follow Feature</b> - Users can follow acquaintances or people who post content of interest to receive the desired information. <br>
-- <b>Comment Feature</b> - Users can react to posts of interest and promote communication.
+💬 <b>Comment Feature</b> - Users can react to posts of interest and promote communication. <br>
-- <b>User Search Feature</b> - Users can search for acquaintances and follow them.
+🔍 <b>User Search Feature</b> - Users can search for acquaintances and follow them. <br>
-- <b>Training Record Management Feature</b> - Users can input and save training data such as sets, repetitions, and weights.
+📝 <b>Training Record Management Feature</b> - Users can input and save training data such as sets, repetitions, and weights. <br>
-- <b>Graph Feature</b> - Creates graphs from training data to visualize training progress.
+📊 <b>Graph Feature</b> - Creates graphs from training data to visualize training progress. <br>
-- <b>Calendar Feature</b> - Visualizes training days to check if training is being consistently maintained.
+🗓 <b>Calendar Feature</b> - Visualizes training days to check if training is being consistently maintained. <br>

 ## Design Documents
 <...>